9k-ux/Unity_lab_project/README.md

 To start the application, run `npm index.js` in the terminal.

+## To test the post and get api use Postmen

 ## Buyers Apis

+These two api's we are not protected so you don't need to signed in to use these api's

 Fetch all the sellers with their name seller id http://localhost:3000/buyer/list-of-sellers.